feder1402/chatmate/knowledge/structured/New Associate Training/If You Were My Lawyer.md

-The document titled "If You Were My Lawyer" provides a story and a question technique to help prospects understand the value of having legal services available for a low monthly rate.
-Here is the extracted content:
+This document titled "If You Were My Lawyer" provides a story and a question technique to help prospects understand the value of having legal services available for a low monthly rate.

+This document provides a story or "thought" ex[erminet associates can use to help prospective customers to understand the value of LegalShield services

 ---